BillJr99/Ursinus-CS170-Fall2024/_pages/Assignments/asmt-semitone.md

 ### Play the Note

 Download [this file](../files/asmt-semitone/sounds.py) which contains code to play a note on your computer given its frequency.
-You can save it into your project folder to use it.
-At the top of your program, add this line:
+You can save it into your project folder to use it.  **Be sure that you see the `sounds.py` file in your project!**  At the top of your program, add this line:

 ```python
 # import code into my program that I can use